diegofe10/currency-exchange-service/README.md

 > **currency-exchange-service**

-Module with a currency exchange service.
+Microservice with a currency exchange service.

-Module responsible for starting the application using the framework`@SpringBootApplication` and for sending and receiving the type of currency desired, the currency type, example:
+Microservice responsible for starting the application using the framework`@SpringBootApplication` and for sending and receiving the type of currency desired, the currency type, example:

 - BRL;
 - USD;